HiltzEM12/trivia_api/backend/README.md

 - Fetches a page of questions that are in the given category id given in the uri.
 - Request Arguments:
     - page: page of questions requested.
 Questions are separated into 10 per page.
+- Returns response 404 if no questions were found
 - Returns json object with the questions to be displayed:
 ```
 {